ethpandaops/ethereum-package/README.md

 # A list of locators for grafana dashboards to be loaded be the grafana service
 grafana_additional_dashboards: []

+# Whether the environment should be persistent; this is WIP and is slowly being rolled out accross services
+# Note this requires Kurtosis greater than 0.85.49 to work
+# Defaults to False
+persistent: False

 # Supports three valeus
 # Default: "null" - no mev boost, mev builder, mev flood or relays are spun up
 # "mock" - mock-builder & mev-boost are spun up